You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 - Are you attracted by any particular style?

-- Will that kayak be right for somebody of your height and centre of gravity?
+- Will that kayak be right for somebody of your height, weight and centre of gravity?
 See Man, Woman or Child.

 For retailers, manufacturers and importers, see Kayarchy Shopping.